AnnikaTjuka/annikatjuka.github.io/index.md

 ## News

-+++ I'm going to give a talk entitled "Meanings of body part terms: Cross-linguistic colexifications between body parts and objects" at [DUCOG](https://ducog.cecog.eu/) in May. +++

 +++ Check out my new blog post on "[How to review concept lists in collaboration](https://calc.hypotheses.org/2680)" in Computer-Assisted Language Comparison in Practice. +++

 +++ We submitted a Preprint for our article '[Linking Norms, Ratings, and Relations of Words and Concepts Across Multiple Language Varieties.](https://psyarxiv.com/tgw3z/)' to PsyArXiv. +++